Fort Ontario

 The Spirit of a Jewish Boy

-The spirit of a little Jewish boy has been seen and heard, as he calls his cat in the Officers Quarters 2 building.
+The spirit of a little Jewish boy is seen and heard, as he calls his cat in the Officers’ Quarters 2 building.

 The spirit of a Jewish woman goes about her everyday chores with the hope that she will have a new life in America.
 Not willing to accept her death, she still waits in hope for a different outcome.

-It is thought that she stays in the Officers Quarters 1 building, as a woman’s apparition has been seen looking out a second floor window onto the courtyard.
+It is thought that she stays in the Officers Quarters 1 building, as a woman’s apparition is seen looking out a second floor window onto the courtyard.

 A woman is heard crying here as well.